erikas-taroza/simple_audio/README.md

 - At the top of your project hierarchy view, select the ``Runner`` project.
 - In your ``Runner`` project, go to the ``Info`` tab and set ``macOS Deployment Target`` to ``10.13``
 - Select the ``Runner`` target and set the ``Minimum Deployments`` macOS version to ``10.13``

+### Special Thanks
+- [sanihaq](https://github.com/sanihaq) - Report multiple bugs in `simple_audio`'s first releases.
+  These bugs would not have been fixed for a long time without their help.